KD9YQK/ARES_Sim_1/operators/Operator_06_Logistics_Access.md

 ## Initial Check-In Scene — 00:00

-Your team is at the public works garage awaiting EOC instructions.
+Your team is at the public works garage awaiting assignment.

 Logistics Lead tells you to check in and report availability.